rod-trent/DivineDesign/Romans_Road_Resource_Kit/Readme.md

 ---

-🤝 Contributing
+## 🤝 Contributing

-This project is hosted on GitHub to enable collaboration and community improvement.
+This project is hosted on GitHub to enable **collaboration and community improvement.**
 If you’d like to contribute:

-Fork the repository.
+1. **Fork** the repository.

-Create a branch for your feature or improvement.
+2. **Create a branch** for your feature or improvement.

-Commit your changes with clear messages.
+3. **Commit your changes** with clear messages.

-Submit a Pull Request describing your contribution.
+4. **Submit a Pull Request** describing your contribution.

-Examples of Helpful Contributions:
+### Examples of Helpful Contributions

-Adding translations or localized versions.
+- 🌐 Adding translations or localized versions.

-Creating new PowerPoint slides or visual aids.
+- 🖼️ Creating new PowerPoint slides or visual aids.

-Updating teaching outlines or discussion questions.
+- 📖 Updating teaching outlines or discussion questions.

-Sharing testimonies or practical uses of the Romans Road materials.
+- ✝️ Sharing testimonies or practical uses of the *Romans Road* materials.

+---

-💬 Join the Conversation
+## 💬 Join the Conversation

-💡 Issues: Report problems or suggest improvements.
+- 💡 **Issues:** Report problems or suggest improvements.

-🗨️ Discussions: Share how you’re using the Romans Road in ministry.
+- 🗨️ **Discussions:** Share how you’re using the *Romans Road* in ministry.

-🌎 Stories: Testify how God is using these materials to spread the Gospel.
+- 🌎 **Stories:** Testify how God is using these materials to spread the Gospel.

+---

-📜 License
+## 📜 License

-All resources in this repository are released under the Creative Commons Attribution-ShareAlike 4.0 License (CC BY-SA 4.0).
+All resources in this repository are released under the
+**Creative Commons Attribution-ShareAlike 4.0 License (CC BY-SA 4.0).**

 You are free to:

-Share — copy and redistribute the material in any format.
+- **Share** — copy and redistribute the material in any format.

-Adapt — remix, transform, and build upon the material.
+- **Adapt** — remix, transform, and build upon the material.

-As long as you:
+**As long as you:**

-Attribute the original source (Romans Road Resource Kit).
+- Attribute the original source (*Romans Road Resource Kit*).

-Share under the same license.
+- Share under the same license.

-See the full license text in the LICENSE file.
+See the full license text in the [LICENSE](LICENSE) file.

+---

-🙌 Acknowledgments
+## 🙌 Acknowledgments

-This project is inspired by the message of the Apostle Paul in the Book of Romans and the desire to see the Gospel shared simply and faithfully across the world.
+This project is inspired by the message of the Apostle Paul in the *Book of Romans* and the desire to see the Gospel shared simply and faithfully across the world.

 Special thanks to contributors, pastors, teachers, and believers who continue to make this project better by sharing their insights and testimonies.

-“How beautiful are the feet of those who bring good news!” — Romans 10:15
+> “How beautiful are the feet of those who bring good news!” — *Romans 10:15*

+---

-🌐 Connect
+## 🌐 Connect

-📘 Author: Rod Trent
+- 📘 **Author:** Rod Trent
-📖 Book: The Road of Grace: Walking the Romans Road to Salvation and Spiritual Renewal 💻 Repository: Romans Road Resource Kit
+- 📖 **Book:** *The Road of Grace: Walking the Romans Road to Salvation and Spiritual Renewal*
+- 💻 **Repository:** *Romans Road Resource Kit*

+---

-🙏 Our Mission
+## 🙏 Our Mission

-To equip believers everywhere to communicate the Gospel with confidence, compassion, and clarity — that the message of Romans 3:23–8:1 continues to change lives.
+> To equip believers everywhere to communicate the Gospel with confidence, compassion, and clarity —
+> that the message of Romans 3:23–8:1 continues to change lives.